-He also criticized the pro-Christian legal system's discrimination against atheists.
-His best friend, the legendary English poet Percy Bysshe Shelley, was denied custody of his children because he didn't believe in God.
+He also condemned the pro-Christian legal system's discrimination against atheists.
+His best friend, the legendary poet Percy Shelley, was denied custody of his children because he didn't believe in God.

 While living in Venice in 1816, Byron became acquainted with a Mechitarist (Armenian Catholic) priest who introduced him to Armenian culture.
 Fascinated, Byron attended lectures on Armenian history and learned the Armenian language.

 He would help introduce Armenian culture to Western Europe and publicly support Armenia's struggle for independence against the Ottoman Empire.
 Since the Armenians were largely Christian, the Muslim Ottomans oppressed them ruthlessly.

 So, in August of 1823, when Byron learned of Greece's struggle against the Ottomans, he set sail for Kefalonia in the Ionian Islands.
 His first mission was to help rebuild the Greek naval fleet, and he spent £4000 of his own money (the equivalent of £72,000 in today's money) to prepare the fleet for war.